 4) Click Next.

-Wait for your computer to automatically detect your printer issue, and then follow the on-screen instructions to fix it.
-When the troubleshooting process is complete, print a page to see if your printer works correctly.
+5) When the troubleshooting is complete, try printing a page to see if your printer works correctly.

-If no printer issue is identified, try fix 3.
+If your printer still can’t print or no printer issues are identified, try fix 3.

 If you’re on Windows 10…